310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Hinata %}
-Hrmm… Now I'm curious.
+Hmm… Now I'm curious.
 I wonder if it's explained somewhere.
 If only we could find someone who knows more… I don't come to places like these often enough to know.
 {% endbubble %}

 {% bubble Sora %}